dileepajay/CODBOTS_ROM/README.md

-# CODBOTS_ROM Library
+# ii_ROM Library

-The CODBOTS_ROM library provides a simple interface for managing ROM (Read-Only Memory) on Arduino devices.
+The ii_ROM library provides a simple interface for managing ROM (Read-Only Memory) on Arduino devices.
 It allows you to store and retrieve data in a structured manner, making it useful for storing configuration settings, datasets, and more.

 ## Features